- Online businesses have the same responsibilities to consumers as physical businesses.

-- We accept reports where people consider an online business is doing something they shouldn’t do.
+- We accept reports when people consider an online business is doing something they shouldn’t.
 We use those reports to inform our education, compliance and enforcement work.

-- If an online business breaks the rules when selling or advertising online, we can investigate and may take some form of compliance or enforcement action.
+- If an online business breaks the rules when selling or advertising, we can investigate.
+We may take some form of compliance or enforcement action.
 See our compliance and enforcement policy and priorities.

 What the ACCC can't do

 - We don’t resolve individual complaints against online businesses.

 - We don’t approve the conduct or advertising of online businesses.

 How consumers can protect their rights when shopping online